 But their seemingly easy decision became complicated very quickly.
 While the caretakers looked after Horak’s father until she and her husband returned home from work at 5:30 p.m., they were responsible for him in the evenings….“We were up every couple of hours with him,” Horak said.
 “It got to the point where we were pretty much 100 percent sleep deprived, and it was lasting longer than the newborn phase.”Chicagotribune.com

-Caregivers can do so very much for you and your elderly loved one.
-A general list of their duties can include:
+Caregivers can provide so much personal care for your elderly loved one.
+A general list of their daily tasks can include: